cloudmaven/documentation/pages/aws/aws_account_management.md

 ## DLT issues

 **DLT** is a company that brokers daughter accounts to UW from a single AWS account.
-The idea is to create some benefits to the holders of the daughter accounts; but there is a problem to be aware of.
+The idea is to create some benefits to the holders of the daughter accounts; but there is a major issue to be aware of.

-Alarms you set up on your AWS account prior to switching the account over to DLT will fail to trigger with the error message *'Insufficient Data'*.
-That is: Billing alerts fail when your account is under (DLT-style) consolidated billing.
-Once the DLT account is established: Use CloudWatch alerts.
-These must be set by our Support team, i.e. at the Payer level.
-Send email to OpsCenter@dlt.com with:

-- Alarm Threshold: <monthly dollar amount that will trigger the notification>
-- Contact Name:
-- Contact Email: <email address>

-CloudWatch billing alarms provide a rough estimate of current monthly spend.
-They do not represent actual spend at any given point in time and numbers may be skewed due to reserved instance usage and service credits/grants applied to any DLT linked account.
+DLT essentially blocks some AWS billing features when you move to their consolidated account.
+In particular: Any alarms you set on your AWS prior to switching to the DLT consolidated account will stop working.
+The fix is after your DLT account is activated: Use CloudWatch alerts.
+These must be set by contacting DLT using the email OpsCentral@dlt.com, providing your name, email, and an alarm threshold (monthly dollar amount to act as a notification trigger).

+At this stage (kilroy) we should discuss less indirect approaches.

 ## Paid AWS accounts